jnduli/blog_jnduli.co.ke/content/unobtrusive_android.rst

 Out of the box, this provides you a clean non-intrusive UI where you can access whatever you want (so long as you remember the name).
-This is a cool way to prevent you from tapping on some app you did not even think of using before seeing its icon.
+This is a cool way to prevent you from tapping on some random app of using before seeing its icon.
 Also I've found its faster to use, especially when I use aliases for common functionalities.